IslandSQL/IslandSQL/README.md

 ## Introduction

 IslandSQL is an ANTLR 4 based parser for SQL.
-The parser requires a Java Virtual Machine supporting version 8 or newer.
+The parser requires a Java Virtual Machine supporting version 8 or newer and is available on [Maven Central](https://central.sonatype.com/artifact/ch.islandsql/islandsql).

 The parser provides chosen parts of grammars used in SQL files.